benji/darwin-dream/README.md

 ### The Method

-* Decrease of the population: aging and death
+* Decrease of the population: Aging and Death

-* Increase of the population: reproduction
+* Increase of the population: Reproduction

-* Environment: time cycles; produces food every cycle
+* Environment: Time cycles; Produces food every cycle

 ### Rules of the environment

-1) START: N SPECIES - maxCells=1, 1 cell organisms (everybody is pretty much equal at this stage)
+1) START: N Species, 1 cell organisms (everybody is pretty much equal at this stage)

 2) GROWTH of a new cell at each cycle until maxCells is reached 10% chances? of REPRODUCTION in area nearby (+/- 10 tiles?)
    1% chance of EVOLUTION/MUTATION(s) -> NEW SPECIES with 1 more cell allowed, direction of growth is random

-3) NATURAL DEATH after 10 cycles (maxCells=10)
+3) NATURAL DEATH after 'maxCells' cycles (maxCells=10)

 4) SUN: every tile receive 1 unit of SUN/ENERGY divided as follows:
 1/2 for the highest cells, then 1/4, 1/8, 1/16 etc.